udacity/cd0037-API-Development-and-Documentation-project/frontend/README.md

  ````

 - Sends a post request in order to add a new question
-- In the request body you specify the question, the answer, the difficulty a number between 1-4(inclusive) where one is least difficult and 4 being very difficult
+- In the request body you specify the question, the answer, the difficulty a number between 1-4(inclusive) where one is least difficult and 4 being very difficult.
 - Request Body:

 ```json